iamkanishka/Typescript-Concepts/Readme.md

 68. Typescript Project - Render projects in the List that are added by the form - Part 3.
 69. Typescript Project - Filter projects, Refactor existing Code with inheritance and Generucs - Part 4.
 70. Typescript Project - Create LI Element in a Separate Class with getters to render data - Part 5.
+71. Typescript Project - Impelement Drag and Drop Functionality for the List - Part 6.